Exerqtor/Voron/Firmware/rrf-macros/sb_leds/README.md

 M98 P"/sys/lib/init.g"                                                         ; Iniate external configs
 ```
 Once that's been added save/close & choose "Restart Mainboard" when asked by DWC.
-- Once the machine reboots go to /sys/ and open `daemon.g` and add the following lines (within the loop if you run a loop), save & close:
+- When the machine reboots go to /sys/ and open `daemon.g` and add the following lines (within the loop if you run a loop), save & close:
 ```
 ;Check sb_leds status
 var SB_LEDS = true                                                             ; Turn on(true) / off(false) the Stealthburner led "system"